 Contact us on 0113 320 2288, email us at firstname.lastname@example.org or via our on-line enquiry form to provide us with some basic details about your situation.

 Separate appointments will be made for you and the other party to attend a Mediation Information and Assessment Meeting.
 This is your opportunity to find out more about mediation and other options from an accredited family mediator, and we will discuss whether mediation will be suitable in your case.

 Following the Mediation Information and Assessment Meeting you let us know whether you would be willing to engage in the mediation process :-

 If Yes, and our mediator feels that mediation is appropriate in your case, see Step 4

-If No and/or our mediator thinks that mediation is not right for your case then we will issue a C100 form which is the document you need if you decide to make a Court application to resolve matters.
+If No and/or our mediator thinks that mediation is not right for your case then we will issue you with the relevant document if you decide to make a Court application to resolve matters.

 If you reach an agreement then our mediator will draw up a document to reflect the understanding you have reached.

 Watch our video about how mediation helped a family deal with the breakdown of a relationship: Jack's Story